 In many cases, the auto insurance claims adjuster of the other driver will contact you right away to offer a settlement.
 This is almost always going to be far less than what you are owed.
 Do not accept a settlement offer without talking it over with a Columbus, Ohio auto accident attorney.

-Call the Chester Law Group for a Free Consultation
+Call the Ohio Car Accident Lawyers for a Free Consultation

-The best thing to do after an auto accident in Columbus, Ohio is to seek a free consultation of your claim with an experienced Ohio car crash lawyer, like those at the Chester Law Group.
+The best thing to do after an auto accident in Columbus, Ohio is to seek a free consultation of your claim with an experienced Ohio car crash lawyer, like those at the Ohio Car Accident Lawyers.
 In some cases, you may not need a lawyer to settle your claim, but it doesn’t hurt to get that free consultation to discuss your options and the potential value of your claim.